2p4b/signal/guides/process.md

 ```
 ### Definition

-The `use Signal..Process` accepts seven Keyword list options
+The `use Signal.Process` accepts seven Keyword list options

 ```elixir
     use Signal.Process, [...options]